DATA-BACKED GUIDE · UPDATED JULY 2026

 Why can a salon whiten teeth cheaper than a dentist?

 In the UK only a dental professional registered with the General Dental Council can legally whiten teeth above a very low strength.
-A cheaper salon offer may be using weaker product to stay within the law, or operating outside it entirely, which is the kind of practice the GDC does pursue.
-A dentist can use stronger gel for a better result, which is part of what you pay for.
+A cheaper salon offer may be using weaker product to stay within the law, or operating outside it entirely, which is the kind of practice the regulator does pursue.
+A dentist can use stronger gel for a better result, and that is a real part of what you are paying for, not just a mark-up.

 Is a take-home kit or an in-chair session better value?

-It depends on your goal.
-Custom take-home trays from a dentist can give a strong result for less than repeated in-chair sessions, and you can top up later.
-In-chair power whitening is faster but pricier.
-Ask your dentist which suits your teeth and budget.
+It depends on your goal and how much you dislike waiting for results.
+Custom take-home trays from a dentist can give a strong result for less than repeated in-chair sessions, and you keep the trays to top up later.
+In-chair power whitening is faster but pricier, so it suits people who want a result before a specific date rather than the cheapest route to white teeth.

 Do the results last, or will I keep paying?

-Whitening fades over time, especially with coffee, tea and red wine.
-Custom trays let you top up cheaply at home rather than paying for a full new treatment.
-Factor in that maintenance when comparing a kit against a one-off in-chair session.
+Whitening fades over time, especially if you drink a lot of coffee, tea or red wine.
+Custom trays let you top up cheaply at home with fresh gel rather than paying for an entirely new treatment.
+Factor that ongoing top-up cost into the comparison when you weigh a take-home kit against a one-off in-chair session, because the cheaper option upfront is not always cheaper over a few years.

 Is teeth whitening safe?

-In the hands of a registered dentist it is low risk, though some sensitivity is normal.
-Poorly applied whitening can burn gums or damage enamel, which is another reason to use a dental professional rather than a salon.
-This is not medical advice, just guidance.
+In the hands of a registered dentist it is low risk, though some sensitivity in the days afterwards is normal and expected.
+Poorly applied whitening can burn gums or damage enamel, which is another reason to use a dental professional rather than a salon offering a bargain price.
+This is general guidance, not medical advice, so raise any concerns with your dentist directly.